-Falling somewhere between homeowners and auto insurance, recreational vehicle (RV) insurance policies need to address the unique risks of a moving vehicle that can also serve as a living space.
-Whether you live in a motor home full-time or use a camper trailer occasionally for vacations, our research should help you find the best RV insurance provider for your situation.
+Falling somewhere between homeowners and auto insurance policies, recreational vehicle (RV) insurance policies address the unique risks of a moving vehicle that is also a living space and is regularly used in areas besides your home.
+Whether you live in a motor home full time or use a camper trailer occasionally for vacations, we found the best RV insurance provider for your situation.

 Best RV insurance overall: Progressive

-The best RV insurance can be found with Progressive, thanks to the company's wide range of coverage options.
-Whether you're an RV full-timer or part-timer, Progressive's standard policies usually include more features than any other insurer.
+Progressive has the best RV insurance, thanks to the company's wide range of coverage options.
+Whether you're an RV full-timer or part-timer, Progressive's standard policies typically include more features than policies from other insurers.
 For example, Progressive RV policies include both accident forgiveness and pet injury coverage, which usually cost more at other insurers.

 Best auto and RV bundle: National General

-Although National General's complaint ratio suggests the company has customer service issues, its bundling discount makes it one of the most affordable RV insurance providers we found.
-National General offers a multivehicle discount on RV insurance of up to 20% for customers who buy both policies.
+National General's bundling discount makes it one of the most affordable RV insurance companies.
+The company offers a multipolicy discount on auto and RV insurance of up to 20% for customers who buy both policies through National General.

 In addition, your bundled policies will be covered under a single deductible: If your car and RV are damaged in the same event, you'll only have to file one claim and therefore pay one deductible.
-This feature could be particularly useful to customers who hitch their RVs to their cars (or vice versa).
+This could be particularly useful to customers who tow or hitch their RVs to their cars or vice versa.

-As an added bonus, National General makes it easy to get an RV insurance quote online.
-Unlike other insurers, which will generally require you to speak with an agent before getting RV insurance rates, National General will give you a quote online if you submit your location, make, model and other standard information included in the insurance application process.
+As a bonus, National General makes it easy to get an RV insurance quote online.
+Many other companies will generally require you to speak with an agent before getting RV insurance rates, but National General will give you a quote online with some basic info about your location, make, model and other standard info.

-One of the largest home and auto insurance providers in the country, Nationwide has the greatest variety of discounts of any of our top RV insurance companies, giving shoppers looking for value a way to find the best RV insurance rates.
+One of the country’s largest home and auto insurance companies, Nationwide has the greatest variety of discounts of any of our top RV insurance companies.

-Nationwide offers many of the discounts you'd expect with most RV insurance companies such as multipolicy discounts for combining your purchase with home or auto insurance, savings for paying your policy in full, and savings for maintaining continuous insurance coverage on your vehicle.
+Nationwide offers many of the discounts you'd expect with most RV insurance companies, such as multipolicy discounts for combining your purchase with home or auto insurance, savings for paying your policy in full and a discount for maintaining continuous insurance coverage on your vehicle.

-However, Nationwide stands out in the more unique discounts it has on offer.
-For example, you'll get discounts for completing an approved state RV safety course, being a member of an RV club and being a member of a qualifying affinity organization, which includes hundreds of alumni associations and professional groups.
+However, Nationwide stands out for offering less common discounts.
+For example, you'll get discounts for completing an approved state RV driving safety course, being a member of an RV club and being a member of a qualifying affinity organization, which includes hundreds of alumni associations and professional groups.

-RV insurance is a specialized policy, and it's not as widely offered as other types of insurance such as homeowners and auto.
-If you decide not to explore our recommended options, here's a list of other insurance companies that offer RV-specific insurance.
+RV insurance is a specialized type of insurance, and it's less widely offered than other types of insurance such as homeowners and auto.

 Alternative RV insurance options